Introduction to version control with Git

 • There are commercial and self-hosted options for your remote repositories

-• Commercial: GitHub, Gitlab, Bitbucket, …
+• Commercial: GitHub, GitLab, Bitbucket, …

-• Self-hosted: Gitlab (maybe at your institution?)
+• Self-hosted: GitLab (maybe at your institution?)

 • Please be aware of your institutional guidelines

-• Servers outside EU
+• Servers might be outside EU (e.g. GitHub)

 • Privacy rules might apply depending on type of data

-Advantages of publishing your code
+Advantages of publishing your projects

 • Others can build on your work